jskz/golem/docs/roadmap.md

 - [ ] Allow players to navigate a plane-based virtual room, like maze-based virtual rooms, with an ANSI art representation of the nearby landscape
 - [ ] Allow for a mechanism by which each app startup will generate (preset or random?) varied `Dungeon` instances and then create virtual exits between chosen planes

-## 0.7 Plane-based Content Development Milestones
+## 0.7 Procedural Content Development Milestones

 - [ ] Procedural object instance generation for "ephemeral" items that do not have prototype objects, only instances; string tables will suffice for 1.0
 - [ ] Procedural NPC monster instance generation for similar creature Character instances to populate generated maze zones